MarcoFabbri-F4E/SCtools/README.md

   facilitate the CAD to MCNP process.

   * `Prepare CAD`.
 Prepares the CAD model for the workflow.
-It makes all the components independent of each other and assigns a to each a unique ID.
+It makes all the components independent of each other and assigns a unique ID to each.
   * `CSV generator`.
 Generates or updates the CSV file that contains all the information of the model as read by SpaceClaim.
   * `Detect volumes to adjust`.
 Highlights